-Recognise the approach to/end of a dual carriageway and be able to join/leave safely using the MSPSL routine.
+Recognise the approach to and at the end of a dual carriageway.
+Be able to join and leave the dual carriageway safely using the MSPSL routine.
 Understand the importance of lane discipline, clearance from others, driving at the correct speed and overtaking when safe.

 Joining a dual carriageway or motorway – what to do

 On the approach to joining a dual carriageway, you will have an acceleration lane.
 It’s important that you adjust your speed (usually by going faster) so you fit in smoothly with the traffic already on the road.
 Remember, it’s their priority so you shouldn’t force your way onto the dual carriageway or motorway by forcing other vehicles to slow down or change direction for you.

 Apply the MSPSL routine early on the approach

 Check your interior and right door mirrors as a minimum and apply a signal if it is safe.
 You may want to wait to put your signal on if someone is passing you on your right side.

 Look at the road markings on the approach, if there are no road markings, keep left and increase your speed so you fit in with the current speed of the cars passing you.
 You should look over your shoulder (blind spot check) before joining the dual carriageway.
 If nobody is there, then join the dual carriageway gradually.